1. Hong Kong’s “Friday” news project is a commie plot from Beijing, right?

 No.

-3. So go on, then, we dare you to reveal all about its assets and financing, etc.
+3. So go on, then, we dare you to reveal all about who is behind it.

 Okay.
 This group’s main asset without a doubt is its readers – they send scores of pieces of information and suggestions to us every day, and even entire news features which we print.
 All of which come at no cost.
 For example, we have a number of excellent features written by law professors.
 (Have a read.
 Here are some pieces from Richard Cullen and Grenville Cross.)

-4. But the commies pay for the office and overheads, right?
+4. But the commies pay for the office and keep the lights on, right?

-We have no office or overheads.
+No. We have no office.
 We tried working from one for a while but realized we didn’t need it.

 5. Okay, then, but who pays the staff?

 We don’t really have staff.
 Founder-director Herman Hu (see pic at the top) is unpaid, as are most contributors.
-The editor and accountant work part time.
-The editor writes books, and the accountant just works a few hours.
+The editor and accountant work part-time.
+The editor writes books, and the accountant works a few hours a month.

 6. But the journalists must be paid, right?

-Managing editor Nury Vittachi and contributors such as Phill Hynes and Aidan Jonah generously work at below market rates because they believe in the project.
+Managing editor Nury Vittachi and contributors such as Phill Hynes and Aidan Jonah work at below market rates (thanks, guys!) because they believe in the project.

-7. Some people say on social media that you are bankrolled by a Beijing billionaire.
+9. People on social media say that you are bankrolled by a Beijing billionaire.

 Yeah, we saw that!
 Not true.
-Because our content is free or inexpensive, our budget is small, and the generosity of the Hu family and other Hong Kong entrepreneurs covers our content production and our annual forum.
+Because our content is free or inexpensive, and our budget is small, the generosity of the Hu family and other Hong Kong entrepreneurs cover the cost of our content AND our annual forum.
 Big thanks!

 The Hu family are good Hong Kong people who have done incredible amounts of public service in the city for decades.
 This meant that they worked with the British government until 1997 and with the Chinese government after 1997.

-Just as they were proud to represent Hong Kong people for the British government in the old days, they are also proud to represent Hong Kong people for the Chinese government.
+Just as they were proud to represent Hong Kong people in working with the British government in the old days, they are also proud to represent Hong Kong people in working with the Chinese government in the modern era.
 Like a number of other people in this city, Herman Hu Shao-ming is a Hong Kong Deputy to the National People’s Congress.

 When the “Beijing billionaire” allegation was circulated, Friday editor Nury Vittachi pointed out that it seems a bit racist that certain people think it’s perfectly fine for Hong Kong people to work closely with officials outside the city if they are white westerners but not if they are non-white people!